Argonne-National-Laboratory/neml/doc/sphinx/damage/larsonmiller.rst

 This model implements classical time-fraction damage summation in a finite element framework.
 It currently does not include graceful element deletion routines, though those may be added in the future.
-This means the simulation can only progress up to the point of damage nucleation and not beyond.
+This means the simulation can only progress up to the point where the simulation reaches :math:`\omega = 1` at the first material point in the calculation.

 Parameters
 ----------